Categorías

 Many jungle lodges work closely with local communities.
 Posada Amazonas is a popular jungle lodge near the Tambopata National Reserve that is owned by a partnership between the native Ese’eja community and Rainforest Expeditions.
 Visiting a local farm or traditional community clinic offers great insight into how the locals live in harmony with the Amazon.

-To get to Puerto Maldonado we have land and air routes.
+How to Get to Tour Amazon Puerto Maldonado. we have land and air routes.

 By Air: take flights from Lima airport (Jorge Chaves) directly to Puerto Maldonado airport (Pedro Aldamiz).